Mixed Games Review

 Of all the games covered in the Mixed Games Mastery course, Deuce to Seven Triple Draw is probably the least familiar game.
 As the name suggests, it is a draw game, and it is the only draw game in the mix, so we’re faced with a completely different approach in figuring out how to play this game correctly.

-In the first video, Jake covers the basics of the game, including rules and main concepts, emphasizing the fact that this is a lowball game, but it is different to Razz.
+In the first video, Jake covers the basics of the game, including rules and main concepts, emphasizing the fact that this is a lowball game, but it is different from Razz.
 The best hand you can have is 2-3-4-5-7 (hence the name).

 In this game, straights and flushes count against the player, so you don’t want to make any of those.